cmharlow/rialto-wiki/RIALTO-and-DLSS-Terraform-Guidelines.md

 * Note that the use of Terraform is only required for stage and production.
 In the development organization you can use whatever you want.
 * At this time, we have decided not to automate `terraform apply`.
 We explicitly want a firebreak between approving a PR in the GUI and a change making it into production and potentially breaking things.

+## The Stage Environment

+* Stage is to verify production code, prior to deploying into production.
+* Stage is transient.
+We do not leave systems (ECS instances, EC2 instances, RDS instances)  running in stage.
+We either:
+  * Push to stage, verify code works, then tear down OR
+  * Push to stage, verify code works, then push to prod and tear down.
+* We explicitly DO NOT push to stage, then leave it running over the weekend.
+However, it is OK to let S3 buckets and EFS content persist in stage, if it's got sample data in it that's different from production and would be a pain to re-populate for every deploy.

 ## Containerize Whenever Possible

 Our default plan is to follow [UIT's principles for server/infrastructure management](https://uit.stanford.edu/cloud-transformation/principles-and-practices-all-servers), and only deviate where necessary.
 In particular, observe the following guidelines: